 One way that NADD Accreditation differs from almost all other accreditation programs is the inclusion of a consultation component.
 Through their expertise, NADD surveyors are not only able to identify areas that are in need of improvement, but they are also able to offer concrete suggestions about how to improve the program.
 The consultation component takes place on site during the course of the survey.

-NADD Accreditation evaluates the policies and practices of programs in relation to eighteen competency areas.
-The competency areas are:
+NADD Accreditation evaluates the policies and practices of programs in relation to the following eighteen competency areas:

 - Medication Reconciliation